Diego Costa red card: Atletico Madrid striker sent off for furious referee rant at Barcelona | Goal.com

 During his three-year spell in England, Costa was also involved in a number of controversial incidents, such as an altercation with then Arsenal man Gabriel Paulista, that ultimately saw the Gunners defender sent off.

-He also clashed with Emre Can during a 2015 League Cup semi-final against Liverpool, in which the Spanish international was retrospectively banned by the FA for stamping on the midfielder.
+He also clashed with Emre Can during a 2015 League Cup semi-final against Liverpool, in which Costa was retrospectively banned by the FA for stamping on the midfielder.

 In his time at Stamford Bridge Costa received 30 yellow cards in three years, but somewhat surprisingly, was only sent off once, in an FA Cup game against Everton.

-The same cannot be said of his spell in the Spain.
-Saturday’s incident is his tenth career red card in total.
+The same cannot be said of his spell in the Spain, with Saturday’s incident his tenth career red card in total.

 The match could prove to be vital in determining where the Spanish title ends up, with Barcelona currently ahead of second-place Atletico by eight points.

-The hosts have named a strong side at the Nou Camp, despite facing Manchester United on Wednesday night in the Champions League.
+The hosts have named a strong side at Camp Nou despite facing Manchester United on Wednesday in the Champions League.